niklasburgard/WAnova/README.md

 + ***Games-Howell Post Hoc Test***: Conduct the Games-Howell post hoc test for multiple comparisons after Welch's ANOVA.
 + ***Effect Size Calculations:***: Calculate adjusted omega squared effect sizes for Welch's ANOVA using different methods (Hays, Kirk, Carroll & Nordholm).

+*Note: Traditional omega squared assumes homogeneity of variance (e.g. uses unweighted variances and sums of squares calculated by traditional ANOVA), whereas adjusted omega squared accounts for unequal variances by using weights.
+This adjustment reflects the design of Welch's ANOVA and provides a more reliable measure in such cases.

 ## Usage

 ### Parameters